191A-Team-GameTime/docs/meetings/week-2.md

 We are expected to learn Android Development practices on our own, with Scott and Brad as references.

-Kayla will give us login information to the bitBucket that hosts M2Catalyst at our next meeting.
+Scott will give us login information to the bitBucket that hosts M2Catalyst at our next meeting.